PaulioRandall/p90/README.md

 		rgb: rgbs,
 		color: colors,

+		color_schemes: renderColorSchemes(themes),
+		theme: generateThemeVariables(themes),

 		// The function is called for each instance.
 		// There is no caching unless you implement it.
 		colorWithAlpha: (color, alpha) => {
 			const rgb = rgbs[color]

 			// Function arguments are always strings.
-			// It is up to you to parse them as you see fit. const a = parseFloat(alpha)
+			// Parse them as you see fit.
+			const a = parseFloat(alpha)

 			const result = [...rgb]